openbmc/openbmc/poky/documentation/kernel-dev/advanced.rst

 grouped under the "Yocto Linux Kernel" heading in the :yocto_git:`Yocto Project Source Repositories <>`.

-Kernel development tools ("kern-tools") exist also in the Yocto Project Source Repositories under the "Yocto Linux Kernel" heading in the ``yocto-kernel-tools`` Git repository.
+Kernel development tools ("kern-tools") are also available in the Yocto Project Source Repositories under the "Yocto Linux Kernel" heading in the ``yocto-kernel-tools`` Git repository.
 The recipe that builds these tools is ``meta/recipes-kernel/kern-tools/kern-tools-native_git.bb`` in